1 Kent Road

 Pub Operator: Fuller Smith & Turner

 Colour photographs: (above) 19th July 2011; (below, left to right) 19th July 2011; 30th September 2006; March 1999 (by Ray Scarfe); 18th February 1990.

 Rebuilt in 1922 to a Cogswell design to replace the earlier Ship Anson, this tall, narrow brewers tudor style pub is the most attractive property on The Hard.
 The pub was amalgamated with the King & Queen (as seen in the bottom left-hand photograph) next door in 1967 and now consists of one large single-bar room, divided into separate areas.
 Both pubs were part of the Brickwoods estate for many years, and in 1971 the Ship Anson became one of hundreds aquired by Whitbread as a result of their buy-out of Brickwoods.

-Up to six regularly-changing cask ales are served – most of which are sourced from Greene King owned breweries, but which often include a guest from other independent breweries.
+Up to six regularly-changing cask ales are served – sourced from Greene King owned breweries.
 There is a good selection of keg beers and lagers to choose from, as well as plenty of wines, spirits and mixers, including a small range of single malt whiskies.
 Good value food is served all day.

 Pub Operator: Greene King

 Colour photographs: (above) 5th June 2008; (below, left to right) 13th July 2008; 28th March 2005; June 1998 (by Ray Scarfe); 11th May 1989.

 The Sir Alec Rose